- Sally D. Danforth Distinguished Professor of Law & Religion and Professor of Political Science (by courtesy)

 - (314) 935-6273

-John Inazu is the Sally D. Danforth Distinguished Professor of Law and Religion, a dual appointment in the Washington University Law School and the Danforth Center on Religion and Politics.
+John Inazu is the Sally D. Danforth Distinguished Professor of Law and Religion and holds a joint appointment in the Washington University Law School and the John C. Danforth Center on Religion and Politics.

 Professor Inazu’s scholarship focuses on the First Amendment freedoms of speech, assembly, and religion, and related questions of legal and political theory.
 His first book, Liberty’s Refuge: The Forgotten Freedom of Assembly (Yale University Press, 2012), seeks to recover the role of assembly in American political and constitutional thought.
-His second book is Confident Pluralism: Surviving and Thriving Through Deep Difference (University of Chicago Press, 2016).
-Professor Inazu is the special editor of a volume on law and theology published in Law and Contemporary Problems, and his articles have appeared in a number of law reviews and specialty journals.
-He has written broadly for mainstream audiences in publications including USA Today, the Los Angeles Times, and The Washington Post.
+His second book, Confident Pluralism: Surviving and Thriving Through Deep Difference (University of Chicago Press, 2016), looks at legal and civic practices in a pluralistic society.
+Inazu is special editor of a volume on law and theology published in Law and Contemporary Problems, and his articles have appeared in a number of law reviews and specialty journals.
+He has written broadly for mainstream audiences in publications including USA Today, Los Angeles Times, and The Washington Post.